The Black Mirror

 Myst IV Revelation

-Low-Spoiler Hints and Tips for Nancy Drew: Message in a Haunted Mansion
+Low-Spoiler Hints for Nancy Drew: Message in a Haunted Mansion

 Welcome to my Nancy Drew: Message in a Haunted Mansion hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers